Worldwide in tropical to temperate latitudes

 The blue marlin is one of the open ocean’s fastest, strongest predators and one of the most highly sought after game fishes everywhere that it lives.
 Reaching weights of at least 1800 pounds (~820 kg) and lengths of more than 16 feet (~5 m), the blue marlin is one of the largest species of bony fishes.

 This species is known for its long bill that grows from the front of its head.
 Blue marlin use this bill to stun their prey by slashing their heads in a side-to-side motion, knocking potential prey unconscious, and making it easier to catch.
-The blue marlin’s bill differs from the swordfish’s by being round and pointed, rather than flat and blunt.
+The blue marlin’s bill differs from the swordfish’s and the sailfish's by being round and pointed, rather than flat and blunt.
 Like many open ocean bony fishes, blue marlin start out as extremely tiny larvae, no more than a few millimeters long and weighing only a few hundredths of a gram.
 Soon after hatching, they already have a visible bill.
 Blue marlin grow rapidly, and in the course of their lives they may increase their body weight by at least one million times.

 Because blue marlin undergo such an amazing transformation in size (from being nearly microscopic to being one of the largest open ocean predators), they eat a wide variety of prey, throughout their lifetimes.
 At a young age, they eat tiny zooplankton, and their prey increases in size as they do.
 As adults, they eat fairly large bony fishes and squids.
 Similarly, blue marlin are eaten by a wide variety of predators.
 When they are newly hatched, they are eaten by other fishes that specialize on eating plankton.
 The size of their predators increases as they grow, and adult blue marlin are not eaten by anything other than large open ocean shark species.